tuzhu008/gitbook-webpack_cn/loaders/cache-loader.md

 }
 ```

-> ⚠️ Note that there is an overhead for saving the reading and saving the cache file, so only use this loader to cache expensive loaders.
+> **[info]** zhu  ⚠️ Note that there is an overhead for saving the reading and saving the cache file, so only use this loader to cache expensive loaders.

 <h2 align="center">Options</h2>